A black banner.

 • Consumer goods, including non-stick cookware, food packaging, cosmetics, and clothing.

-• Electronics, such as semiconductors and batteries, which are vital for everything from smart phones and wearable fitness trackers to national security technologies.
+• Electronics, such as semiconductors and batteries, which are critical for everything from smart phones and wearable fitness trackers to national security technologies.

 • Medical technologies and devices, like catheters, stents, and needles, as well as transdermal patches that are used for medicine delivery.

-• Medicines and pharmaceuticals, including life-saving therapeutics that treat COVID-19, as well as common prescription medicines that treat conditions like anxiety or depression.
+• Medicines and pharmaceuticals, including life-saving therapeutics, as well as common prescription medicines that treat conditions like anxiety or depression.

 • Sustainable and renewable energy, including solar panels, windmills, and fuel cells.